Pratikpi/Study-Material/HLD/Search-Typeahead-Study-Guide.md

 ---

 ## 8. Common Interview Questions
-- How to store and update suggestions efficiently?
+- **How to store and update suggestions efficiently?**
+    Use a trie data structure to store queries for fast prefix lookup.
+Attach a min-heap or sorted list at each node to keep top suggestions.
+Update suggestions asynchronously based on query frequency and recent trends.

-- How to personalize suggestions?
+- **How to personalize suggestions?**
+    Maintain user-specific history and preferences.
+Blend global popular queries with personalized suggestions using ranking algorithms.
+Store user profiles and recent searches to adjust suggestions in real time.

-- How to scale for millions of users?
+- **How to scale for millions of users?**
+    Partition the trie and cache across multiple servers (sharding).
+Use distributed caching systems (like Redis or Memcached) for hot queries.
+Replicate data for high availability and use load balancers to distribute traffic.

-- How to handle new/rare queries?
+- **How to handle new/rare queries?**
+    Fall back to substring or fuzzy matching when prefix matches are not found.
+Use machine learning models to predict relevant suggestions for unseen queries.
+Log rare queries for future analysis and possible inclusion in the suggestion set.

 ---